grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

    > **Note:** If you do not specify a version number, the latest version is used.

-1. To install a plugin from a custom URL, use the following convention to specify the URL: `<url to plugin zip>;<plugin install folder name>`.
+1. To install a plugin from a custom URL, use the following convention to specify the URL: `<url to plugin zip>;<plugin install directory name>`.

    For example: